tenzir/tenzir/web/blog/matching-yara-rules-in-byte-pipelines/index.md

 }
 ```

-Each event represents a rule match on a string.
-The output has a `rule` field
+Each event represents a rule match on a rule string.
+The output has a `rule`
-that describes the metadata of the rule, and a `matches` array with a list of
+field that describes the metadata of the rule, and a `matches` array with a list
-all matches for a given rule string.
-Each match includes the `identifier`, e.g.,
+of all matches for a given rule string.
+Each match includes the string
-`$foo`, the matching data, and details about the location of the match.
+`identifier`, e.g., `$foo`, the matching data, and details about the location of
+the match.

-## Mixing and Matching Loaders
+## Mixing and matching loaders

-The [`stdin`](/connectors/stdin) loader produces chunks of bytes.
-But you can
+The [`stdin`](/connectors/stdin) loader in the above example produces chunks of
-use any connector of your choice that yields bytes.
-In particular, you can use
+bytes.
+But you can use any connector of your choice that yields bytes.
+In
-the [`file`](/connectors/file) to emulate the official `yara` executable:
+particular, you can use the [`file`](/connectors/file) loader:

 ```bash
 tenzir 'load file --mmap /tmp/test.txt | yara /tmp/test.yara'